robertwalshcode/snake_game/README.md

 # snake_game
 This project visualizes the GitHub commit history of a user in a snake game format.

+# Setup

+This script requires a GitHub Personal Access Token (PAT) to interact with the GitHub API.

+### Steps to Set Up:

+1. Go to your GitHub account and create a PAT with the necessary permissions:
+   - Only `read:public_repo` scope is required.

+2. Paste your PAT in app.js as the value of this variable ``const GITHUB_TOKEN = "your_personal_access_token";``

 # To Use
 Run the server using ``node server.js`` in your terminal.